John Zorn: Early compositions and recordings

+In the mid-1970s Zorn was performing experimental downtown music in New York, collaborating with other artists to develop improvisational and compositional strategies he commenced recording by the end of the decade.
+The 1980s saw him touring internationally and led to further independent releases in Europe and Japan before Zorn established the Tzadik record label in 1995.

 Zorn's early major compositions included many game pieces described as "complex systems harnessing improvisers in flexible compositional formats".
 These compositions "involved strict rules, role playing, prompters with flashcards, all in the name of melding structure and improvisation in a seamless fashion".
 Zorn's early game pieces had sporting titles like Lacrosse (1976), Hockey (1978), Pool (1979), and Archery (1979), which he recorded and first released on Eugene Chadbourne's Parachute label.
 His most enduring game piece is Cobra, composed in 1984 and first recorded in 1987 and in subsequent versions in 1992, 1994 and 2002, and revisited in performance many times.

 In the early 1980s, Zorn was heavily engaged in improvisation as both a solo performer and with other like-minded artists.
 Zorn's first solo saxophone recordings were originally released in two volumes as The Classic Guide to Strategy in 1983 and 1986 on the Lumina label.
 Zorn's early small group improvisations are documented on Locus Solus (1983) which featured Zorn with various combinations of other improvisers including Christian Marclay, Arto Lindsay, Wayne Horvitz, Ikue Mori, and Anton Fier.
 Ganryu Island featured a series of duets by Zorn with Michihiro Sato on shamisen, which received limited release on the Yukon label in 1984.
 Zorn has subsequently reissued these early recordings.

 Breakthrough recordings

-Zorn's breakthrough recording was 1985's widely acclaimed The Big Gundown released on Nonesuch Records, where Zorn offered radical arrangements of Ennio Morricone's music for film.
-The album was endorsed by Morricone himself, who said: "This is a record that has fresh, good and intelligent ideas.
+Zorn's breakthrough came in 1986 with the acclaimed The Big Gundown released on Nonesuch Records.
+The album was endorsed by composer Ennio Morricone, who said: "This is a record that has fresh, good and intelligent ideas.
 It is realization on a high level, a work done by a maestro with great science-fantasy and creativity ...
 Many people have done versions of my pieces, but no one has done them like this".

-Zorn followed with another major-label release Spillane in 1987 featuring compositions performed by Albert Collins, the Kronos Quartet, along with the title track, an early "file-card" composition.
+Zorn followed with Spillane in 1987, his second major-label release, featuring performances by Albert Collins, the Kronos Quartet, and the sprawling title track, an early "file-card" composition.
 This method of combining composition and improvisation involved Zorn writing descriptions or ideas on file-cards and arranging them to form the piece.
 Zorn described the process in 2003:

 I write in moments, in disparate sound blocks, so I find it convenient to store these events on filing cards so they can be sorted and ordered with minimum effort.
 Pacing is essential.
 If you move too fast, people tend to stop hearing the individual moments as complete in themselves and more as elements of a sort of cloud effect ...
 I worked 10 to 12 hours a day for a week, just orchestrating these file cards.
 It was an intense process.